REFATESHAQ/Max-Planck-algorithm/README.md

 6) These results are just part of our future work to merge Max-Planck theory and PID-NN (MinerNet) to create the optimal classification system.

+In summary, the major contributions of this article are threefold, as follows:

+1)	A novel image segmentation algorithm using the Max Planck’s theory is proposed.
+To the best of my knowledge, we are the first to use the Max Planck’s theory in image segmentation.
+Therefore, this is the first exploration of the potential of Max Planck’s theory for image segmentation tasks.

+2)	The method was evaluated on mammogram images of breast cancer.
+The results showed that the proposed algorithm produces successful results in detecting the cancerous regions.
+Each pixel of the breast tissue can be categorized as intact cells, masses, or irregular tissue.
+To clarify, the Max Planck algorithm was applied to X-ray imaging in the medical field because the method of imaging belonged to quantum theory.

+3)	 It is worth noting that the proposed Max Planck algorithm is simple; nevertheless, the question remains why scholars and researchers in computer science have not discovered or applied this solution previously.
+This article therefore carries an appealing letter to the scientific community to research beyond DLS and CNNs.
+Physics has its own logic and concepts, and it is completely independent of mathematics, meaning it has unparalleled opportunities.

 Input image

 <img src="https://github.com/REFATESHAQ/Max-Planck-algorithm/assets/48349737/53167c3b-034b-4e10-bd65-894704044688" width="250" height="250"/>